CANADIAN OPTICAL DISK DRIVE (ODD) ANTITRUST SETTLEMENT

 Who is Eligible for the Settlement?

-You are affected by the class action and are a “member” of the class if you are a person in Canada who between January 1, 2000 and December 31, 2010 purchased Optical Disc Drives and/or products containing Optical Disc Drives.
+You are affected by the class action and are a “member” of the class if you are a person/company in Canada who between January 1, 2000 and December 31, 2010 purchased Optical Disc Drives and/or products containing Optical Disc Drives.
 Optical Disc Drives are used in consumer products such as desktop computers, mobile/laptop computers, video game consoles, CD players/recorders, DVD players/recorders and Blu-Ray disc players/recorders.